MichaelCurrin/thebuckfeverground/_music/verkeerdevlei/06_ssh_bjork.md

 ---
-title: ssh, Björk is in the house
+title: Ssh, Björk is in the house
 ---

 ssh, shh, Björk is in the house frying eggs in the kitchen it’s a metaphor, I think, for birth stalled halfway Bonnie ‘Prince’ Billy is out on the porch